 - If you are an employer, you can’t use this form to request a refund or abatement of FICA tax, Railroad Retirement Tax, or income tax withholding

 There are many circumstances where you need to request refunds or tax abatements using another form.
 If you receive a notice from the IRS, you should follow the instructions on the notice.
-A tax professional can also help you decide which form you need.
+General using Form 843 is the preferred method for requesting abatement because it contains the minimal amount of information needed to determine if you qualify.
+If more details are needed, sometimes it is a good idea to request abatement in writing.
+There are many ways to request abatement and sometimes it can simply be done via a phone call.
+A tax professional can also help you decide which form you need or which method to use to request abatement.
 For more information on IRS Form 843, see the IRS directions.